All Episodes

 Okay.

-And it's basically a protected part of the center of the ship, of the space station, surrounded by water tanks and other stuff which absorb protons and electrons.
+And it's basically a protected part of the center of the ship, of the space station, surrounded by water tanks and other stuff, which absorb protons and electrons.

-Water is an excellent absorber Of this kind of particle radiation.
+Water is an excellent absorber of this kind of particle radiation.

 All right, so anyway, it'll be interesting to watch the sun.

-You've got suspicions about why the shuttle is here, and now I would like to say congratulations on making Time Magazine.
+You've got suspicions about why the shuttle is here, and now I would like to say, congratulations on Making Time magazine.

-Well, as Mark Twain used to say about being ridden out of town on a rail after being tarred and feathered, if it weren't for the honor of the thing, I'd just as soon pass it up.
+Well, as Mark Twain used to say about being written out of town on a rail after being tarred and feathered, if it weren't for the honor of the thing, I'd just as soon pass it up.

 Tell them what we're talking about.